Egypt

 June 2025: EASA issues CZIB warning of spillover risk in the airspace of Egypt and Saudi Arabia from the conflict between Israel and Iran.

-Oct 2023: UK published Notams warning of increased risk over the Sinai Peninsula and the Red Sea due to the conflict in Israel/Gaza.
+Nov 2023: UK published Notams warning of increased risk over the Gulf of Aqaba and the Red Sea due to the conflict in Israel/Gaza.
 Cruise missiles and drones launched from Yemen targeted Israel.
 Some shot down over the Red Sea, others landed on Egypt/Israel border.
 New Airspace Warning: The Red Sea, Nov 2023 (OPSGROUP article)

 July 2019: British Airways suspends Cairo operations for one week due to security concerns.